Paul-Guerra/text-marker/Readme.md

 # Text Marker
-Text marker is a lexical analysis library for idenifying regions of text according to the custom rules supplied.
+Text Marker is a lexical analysis library for idenifying regions of text according to the custom rules supplied.
 It accepts a string and array of rules as input and produces an array of tokens for output.

 ## Use Cases
-Text marker is flexible enough to allow you to use it to:
+Text Marker is flexible enough to allow you to use it to:
 - Identify links
 - Highlight words
 - Define a simple markup language.

-Since the library only returns regular javascript objects, unlike many syntax highlighter it is not tied to a specific rendering engine.
+Since the library only returns regular javascript objects it is not tied to a specific rendering framework.
 While this introduces a requirement to implement your own view component to render the tokens, it leaves the library flexible enough so that you can apply the same rules to parsing text when you eventually need to swap out your view library or have to operate in a mixed environment that uses multiple rendering frameworks

 ## Basic usage
-Text Marker exposes an object with methods that provide basic functionality.
+Text Marker exposes an object with methods that provides basic functionality.
 See below for details

-### Parse
+### textMarker.parse
 Accepts accepts a string and arrays of rules and middleware and returns an array of tokens.
 ````javascript
   let tokens = textMarker.parse('I have a *block* token', [rules], [middleware]);
 ````

-### Literals
-Literals are tokens whose characters are intended to be rendered unchanged

-### Blocks
+### textMarker.block
-Accessible via the textMarker.block method, blocks are visible characters that should be REPLACED by tokens.
+Blocks are visible characters that should be REPLACED by tokens.
 It accepts an object with open and close string properties and a name for the token.
-If a close property is no provided it will default to the same value as the open property.
+If a close property is not provided it will default to the same value as the open property.
 By default blocks will only detect a match if it finds both and opening AND matching closing string.
 Blocks are case insensitive.

 ````javascript
 let openAndCloseTags = {open: '*', close: '*'};